 6. Stitching Quality

 You also need to know exactly why you want to buy elbow compression sleeves.
 Are these sleeves for weightlifting? are they for sports? are they for a medical reason?
-Different sleeves have specific purposes behind their design and hence we strongly recommend you to understand that before you buy them.
+Different sleeves have specific purposes behind their design.
+Hence we strongly recommend you to understand that before you buy them.
 For instance, if you are looking for a sports-specific elbow compression sleeve, we strongly recommend you to look out for the Kunto Fitness Elbow Brace Compression Support Sleeve which is designed to meet all your sporting needs.

 Different sleeves are made in different designs.
 Some of them come in plain blacks while others come with a single logo.
 Some might feature stripes while others might feature different designs.
 Choose the sleeve that meets your gym attire the best.